-Phone: (866) 441-0427
+Phone: (866) 282-7259

-The MS Law Program requires that all students attend one face-to-face graduate law residency in order to graduate from the program.
-The residency provides students with an opportunity to come together on Champlain College's campus in Burlington, Vermont for several of seminars with featured keynote speakers, workshops facilitated by MS Law faculty, academic advising and face-to-face engagement with fellow students.
-Seminars and workshops will emphasize the legal philosophy and essential practical tools used in all substantive law courses in the program, academic integrity, professional ethics, the state of (and changes to) the legal profession and the function of the law within non-law career contexts.
+You will also participate in seminars and workshops that will emphasize the legal philosophy and essential practical tools used in all substantive law courses in the program, academic integrity, professional ethics, the state of (and changes to) the legal profession, and the function of the law within non-law career contexts.

 The workshops are designed to deepen your understanding of your own attitudes, biases, habits, reactions and other patterns of behavior.
 This will allow you to become more objective in your analysis of the law and help you blend your personal style and personality into your work.